Buriola/input-system-for-unity/README.md

 ### How to use

+- This is not a designer friendly template.
+You must know how to code and use delegates.

 1 - Make sure you imported the new Input System package from the Package Manager

 2 - Go to **Edit -> Project Settings -> Other Settings -> Active Input Handling** (Choose new Input System)